Loonar ApS Data Processing Agreement

 1.2 The DPA is intended to meet the requirements of Article 28 of Regulation (EU) 2016/679 (the GDPR) for contracts between controllers and processors.

-1.3 The subject matter, nature and purpose of the processing, the categories of data subjects and personal data, and the duration of the processing are described in Appendix A (Description of Processing).
+1.3 The subject matter, nature and purpose of the processing, the categories of data subjects and personal data, and the duration of the processing are described in Appendix B (Description of Processing).

 1.4 In case of conflict between this DPA and the Principal Agreement on matters relating to data protection, this DPA prevails.

-1.5 This DPA applies for as long as Processor processes Personal Data on behalf of Controller under the Principal Agreement.
+1.5 This DPA applies for as long as the Processor processes Personal Data on behalf of the Controller under the Principal Agreement.

 2. Roles of the Parties and instructions